What is Indemnification Clause? How to Implement it?

 - Exclusions — Will there be any exceptions to enforcing the clause?

-Tips for Drafting Indemnification Clauses
+Best Practices for Drafting Indemnification Clauses

 How you draft indemnification clauses and the specific terms you use within them will vary based on your enterprise and the contract’s overall goals.
 Still, some baseline tips apply across the board.